 “I don’t knows, and I ain’t goin’ to class ta find out.”

-We start making out which quickly progresses to a full-on three-way.
-Only when we’re finished do we hear the multiple moans coming from the twins’ bed room.
+When we finish, we hear the multiple moans coming from the twins’ bed room.
 The pitch of moans is not at ‘Gator’s masculine bass level.
 We all laugh that no one has missed out on the night of the first barn party of 1976.
 All three of us start singing the Stones’ ‘Satisfaction.’

 The other room joins in.
 Two three-ways simultaneously on the third floor confirms our mutual satisfaction.
 Just as I settle back to fall asleep, I realize we haven’t seen Seamus, the Regis Knight, since before the flying saucer incident.
 I bang on the twins’ door.